13 Tasks to Prep Your Lawn and Garden for Fall

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

-As the summer presses on, some plants can start to look overgrown.
+By the end of summer, some plants can start to get a little overgrown.
 By deadheading plants — removing spent flower heads — your gardens will look better, and the plants will be ready for overwintering.
-Pruning and cutting back perennials in the fall can even lead to more flowers next year.
+Pruning your garden and cutting back perennials in the fall can even lead to more flowers next year.
 Keep in mind that some plants prefer spring pruning.

 Your lawn still needs water in autumn, even though the leaves are changing, the growing season is winding down and your grass isn’t growing as fast.
 Fall watering helps your lawn recover from summer stress and gain strength for the winter ahead.
 Also, if you fertilize in the fall, watering is necessary for the fertilizer to dissolve and soak into the ground where it’s needed.
 So don’t put your hoses or sprinklers away until the ground starts to freeze — your fall grass still needs the water.